Asics FuzeX Lyte Review Facts

 .
 Asics doesn’t tend to have many issues with breathability due to their abundance of use of the mesh design.
 The FuzeX Lyte follows in this vein, and the upper does a solid job allowing air in and out of the shoe to prevent stuffiness.
 Overall, the breathability of the FuzeX Lyte is solid.

 Every runner knows how important comfort should be when looking at any new pair of trainers.
 It is vital to consider that a shoe will be worn for many miles, so any discomfort will probably not be resolved quickly.
 As a whole, the FuzeX Lyte is a decently comfortable shoe.
 The midsole is a major proponent of this, as its Fuzegel material provides good cushioning for all areas of the foot.
-The upper as well is a vital contributor, as it provides good flexibility while still securing the foot.
+The upper as well as a vital contributor, as it provides good flexibility while still securing the foot.
 The FuzeX is probably not the most comfortable shoe out there, but it certainly gets the job done.

 Asics tends to be pretty popular in terms of style

 , and their shoes often feature vibrant colors for both men and women and sleek designs.
 The FuzeX Lyte follows this, but goes a bit further with this, offering some very extreme color choices, like hot pink, and bright orange.
 That said, there are definitely some tame colors as well, meaning there is likely a style for everyone.
-In terms of an everyday shoe however, the FuzeX would be hard to pull off due to its vibrance.
+In terms of an everyday shoe, however, the FuzeX would be hard to pull off due to its vibrancy.
 Overall, the FuzeX is a solid shoe in terms of style.

 Durability is definitely something to think about when considering any new shoe.
 Bad durability leads to worn out shoes, which in turn will need to be replaced.
 Durability is definitely a vector that has been a source of complaint regarding the FuzeX Lyte.
 Asics trainers tend to land on the more durable side, but there were many reports of the FuzeX’s outsole wearing out early.
 This could be due to the lack of technology in the outsole, which features only AHAR rubber.
 AHAR rubber is solid, but most of Asics’ shoes tend to have other components in the outsole designed to resist wear and tear.
-That said, the shoes still last decently long, perhaps just not as long as is to be expected from a pair of Asics
+That said, the shoes still last decently long, perhaps just not as long as is to be expected from a pair of Asics trainers.

 When it comes to protection, the FuzeX does a decent job.
-The upper is a pretty well made construction and does a good job securing the top of the shoe with its seamless design.
+The upper is a pretty well-made construction and does a good job securing the top of the shoe with its seamless design.
 The outsole and midsole also do a fairly good job of insulating and stabilizing the foot

 .
 The midsole is a particularly strong factor in this with its Fuzegel material.
 These factors all work together to make a shoe that protects fairly well in the FuzeX Lyte.